evmos/ethermint/docs/api/json-rpc/endpoints.md

 ### `miner_setEtherbase`

-Sets the etherbase, where validator rewards will go.
+Sets the etherbase.
+It changes the wallet where the validator rewards will be deposited.

 #### Parameters